Employee Scheduling: The Complete Guide for Small Teams

 Rebuilding from scratch is how scheduling takes 3 hours instead of 30 minutes.

 Track shift distribution.
 Rotate the less popular shifts.
 Your team notices even if they don't say anything.
-We wrote a full piece on this: Why Perceived Scheduling Bias Kills Morale
+Full piece: Why Perceived Scheduling Bias Kills Morale (Even When You're Being Fair)

 WhatsApp and text groups feel like scheduling tools, but they're not.
 Messages get buried.
 People miss updates.
+"Did you see the new schedule?" becomes a daily question.
 There's no single source of truth.

 We compared the two approaches: WhatsApp Scheduling vs. Scheduling Software.
-The short version: group chats work for teams of 3-4.
+Short version: group chats work for teams of 3-4.
 Beyond that, they create more problems than they solve.

 If you need 5 people and you schedule exactly 5, one callout breaks your entire day.
-We wrote about this: If One Callout Breaks Your Day, You Have a Staffing Problem.
+We wrote about this.

 Schedule 10-15% above minimum coverage when possible.
-The cost of slight overstaffing is always less than the cost of being short.
+The cost of slight overstaffing is always less than the cost of being short-handed.
+A slow employee costs you $15/hour in wages.
+A missing employee costs you thousands in lost sales, angry customers, and the overtime you pay someone else to cover.

 You can't manage what you don't measure.
 If employees are clocking extra hours, leaving early, or taking long breaks, and you don't have data, you're flying blind.

-Under 10 employees: A well-organized spreadsheet can work fine.
-We have a detailed comparison of when to switch.
+Under 10 employees with predictable schedules: A well-organized spreadsheet works fine.
+We have a free schedule template, a guide to getting the most out of it, and a detailed comparison of when to switch.

 What to look for in a scheduling tool: